sirthias/swave/docs/src/paradox/introduction/talks-on-swave.md

 The currently best talk on *swave* is [>>> swave - Reactive Streams in Scala <<<](https://youtu.be/htwmROeki0c) from [ScalaDays 2016 @ Berlin](http://event.scaladays.org/scaladays-berlin-2016).

 It nicely introduces the key ideas and concepts and gives a good overview over the project.
+While quite a few things have evolved since this talk was given there is only one important change to be aware of:<br/>
-There is only one outdated element in this talk: The type called `swave.core.Stream[T]` in the talk is now called `swave.core.Spout[T]`.
+The type called `swave.core.Stream[T]` in the talk is now called `swave.core.Spout[T]`.

 All talks in reverse chronological order